tgarland1/datausa-site/README.md

 # Data USA
 The most comprehensive visualization of U.S. public data

-To run a local copy of this site on your machine, follow:
+To run a local copy of this site on your machine, create a Ubuntu VM and follow:

 1.	sudo apt install git python python-dev python-pip postgresql postgresql-contrib libpq-dev libjpeg8-dev virtualenv
 2.	mkdir sites